Llewellynvdm/CoinRate/README.md

 # Get SMS notice when XRP is [above 2.50,2.60,3 USD] & [below 2.50,2.40,2.30 USD] (only once - if run in crontab)
     ./getPrice.sh -c XRP -C USD -aA 2.50,2.60,3 -bB 2.50,2.40,2.30 -so 3

-# Get Telegram notice when any curracy pair in file meets criteria (once a day - if run in crontab)
+# Get Telegram notice when any currency pair in file meets criteria [fixed amount] (once a day - if run in crontab)
     ./getPrice.sh -f /home/coin/factory -to 0

+# Get Telegram notice when any currency pair goes below or above 2 percent (every time - if run in crontab)
+    ./getPrice.sh -c BTC -C USD -tp 2

+# Get Telegram notice when any currency pair in file meets criteria [percentage] (every time - if run in crontab)
+    ./getPrice.sh -P /home/coin/dynamic -t
 ```

 **To use shapeshift API add the `-I 2` command:**